IgorVolokho99/IgorVolokho99/README.md

 ## Hi there 👋
+- 🔭 I'm currently working on a high frequency trading project;
+- 🌱 I’m currently learning math, AI, Big Data, DevOps;
+- 👯 I'm looking for a collaboration on going to a bar;
+- 🤔 I’m looking for help with a couple of beers.
 <!--
 **IgorVolokho99/IgorVolokho99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.